 When can you take a puppy for a walk?

-You should wait until after your puppy has had their second vaccinations before taking them out for a walk.
+You should wait until after your puppy has had their second vaccination before taking them out for a walk.
 Did you know there are lots of other ways to entertain your dog without leaving the home?
-Dogs love a treasure hunt in the garden or to follow a scent of treats in the house.
+Dogs love a treasure hunt in the garden or to follow the scent of treats in the house.
 You can also carry your puppy in your arms to get them used to the sights and smells of the world outside before they are fully vaccinated.

 When can puppies meet other dogs?